 Visit our Payment Options to find out more.

 No. At Dental Lounge patients have the option to experience a state of sleep-like dentistry with a range of sedation options to choose from.

 We offer a range of sedation options to cater for nervous and anxious patients, which may otherwise dread undergoing wisdom teeth removal.

 Twilight sedation is a safe and reliable method providing patients with a relaxing and comfortable feeling at any dental appointment.
 Our anaesthetists administer chair-side sedation making long appointments feel to be over in just a few minutes.

-Happy gas is mixture of nitrous oxide and oxygen.
+Happy gas is mixture of anaesthetic gas and oxygen.
 It is an excellent gas for dental procedures, promoting relaxation and allows our patients to be much more comfortable for dental procedures.